A guide to understanding liberal political philosophy

 The Association– It’s true that the national debt increased under George Bush, as it did under every president since 1957 (the last time the national debt decreased).
 There is in fact an association between the increase in national debt under former presidents and the increase during Obama’s term in office.

-The Irrelevance– While it is true that the national debt increased under previous administrations, those statistics have no relevance to the fact that under the Obama administration debt has increased 90%– from $10 trillion to $19 trillion.
+The Irrelevance– The association (national debt increases under previous administrations) is true, but those statistics have no relevance to the fact that under the Obama administration debt has increased 90%– from $10 trillion to $19 trillion.
 The irrelevant association of previous debt increases with current ones can be a very effective means of turning attention away from the original topic, which was debt increase under Obama.
-The unprecedented increase in national debt under the Obama administration is indefensible, so the liberal response to what has become the Mt.
-Everest of national debt is to redirect the conversation in an attempt to put an opponent on the defensive by criticizing the debt increase during a Republican administration.
+The initial response of a conservative will be to define or defend the irrelevant statement.
+But as soon as the conversation shifts from the original topic, the Doctrine of Associated Irrelevance has been successfully implemented. in this case of a discussion about national debt, the unprecedented increase under the Obama administration is indefensible.
+The fact that debt has increased under other presidents, both Republican and Democrat, indicates that neither side has acted with proper fiscal responsibility.
+Yet the liberal response to what has become the Mt.
+Everest of national debt is simply an attempt to redirect the conversation into a discussion of debt increase during Republican administrations.

 On the other hand, many liberals seem to think that reference to less than judicious spending in the past has relevance to, and justifies current out-of-control spending.
 It’s difficult to square that thinking with the oh-so-enlightened liberal position that they’re smarter than everyone else; in essence, the liberal argument attempts to use a bad policy to justify one that’s worse.